amankumarpandeyin/Devsearch/README.md

 - Report issues or suggest features via the repository's issue tracker.
 - Submit pull requests with clear descriptions of changes.

-## License
-MIT License.
-See `LICENSE` for details.

-## Screenshots
-Refer to the repository's `/docs` folder or issue tracker for UI screenshots and demo visuals.